couchbasecloud/rest-api-examples/python/docs/listClusters.md

 -------------------------------------
 ```

-No clusters gives an emptry table
+No clusters gives an empty table
 ```
 Clusters
 -------------------------------------